lernae/sam-pipelines-devops-monorepo/README.md

 ![mono repo trigger flow](https://d2908q01vomqb2.cloudfront.net/7719a1c782a1ba91c031a682a0a2f8658209adbf/2021/04/23/Codepipeline-Sample-Arch.jpg)

-#TODO Add Multi account structure diagram with CI/CD account, staging and prod

 ## Components
-* devops repo: this repo
+* devops repo (this repo) contains:
-   * pipeline-trigger`: the implementation of this [blog post](https://aws.amazon.com/blogs/devops/integrate-github-monorepo-with-aws-codepipeline-to-run-project-specific-ci-cd-pipelines/) to be able to trigger the right pipeline based on what changed
+   * pipeline-trigger: the implementation of this [blog post](https://aws.amazon.com/blogs/devops/integrate-github-monorepo-with-aws-codepipeline-to-run-project-specific-ci-cd-pipelines/) to be able to trigger the right pipeline based on what changed
    * pipeline buildspec files and pipeline template
    * sub project common template
-* appdev repo: sister repo at github.com/lernae/sam-pipelines-appdev-monorepo/
+* appdev repo (github.com/lernae/sam-pipelines-appdev-monorepo/) contains:
    * `projectX`: the folder containing the code for the SAM app (`src/`)

 # Usage